Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Numerical Experiments

 \subsection{Evaluation on the Single Cell Data}

-For a more comprehensive comparison with LightSB, we conducted experiments on biological data \citep{Tong2020}.
-Following \citep{Korotin2024}, we formulated the problem as transporting the cell distribution at time $t_{i-1}$ to time $t_{i+1}$ for $i \in \{1, 2, 3\}$.
-We use results for other methods from \citep{Tong2023a}, whose authors were the first to consider this setup in \citep{Tong2020}.
-We then predicted the cell distribution at the intermediate time $t_i$ and computed the Wasserstein distance $\mathbb{W}_1$ between the predicted distribution and the ground truth.
-The results were averaged across all three setups ($i = 1, 2, 3$), see Table \ref{tab:cell}.
+To comprehensively evaluate LightSB‑OU, we conducted experiments on biological data.
+Following \cite{Tong2020}, we considered the problem of transporting a cell distribution from time $t_{i-1}$ to time $t_{i+1}$ for $i \in \{1, 2, 3\}$.
+The results of \cite{tong24} allow us to compare the performance of LightSB-OU not only with LightSB but also with many other methods (see Table \ref{tab:cell}).
+We predicted the cell distribution at the intermediate time $t_i$ and computed the Wasserstein distance $\mathbb{W}_1$ between the predicted distribution and the ground truth.
+The results were averaged across three setups ($i = 1, 2, 3$).
 To ensure statistical robustness, we repeated the experiment five times.
-Using the default LightSB parameters from the original paper, the baseline achieved $\mathbb{W}_1 = 0.823$, while our OU-modified version achieved $\mathbb{W}_1 = 0.815$.
-The hyperparameter values are reported in Appendix \ref{sec:hyperparams}.
+Using the default LightSB parameters from the original paper \citep{Korotin2024}, the baseline achieved $\mathbb{W}_1 = 0.823 \pm 0.017$ and was outperformed by our OU-modified version ($\mathbb{W}_1 = 0.810 \pm 0.020$).
+The hyperparameter values of LightSB-OU are reported in Appendix \ref{sec:hyperparams}.